By Emma Pinedo and Christina Thykjaer

-Allegations of child abuse by Catholic clergy and of possible cover-ups by the church are only surfacing now in Spain, years after similar scandals rocked the Church in other countries such as the United States, Ireland and France.
+The allegations are only gaining traction now in Spain, years after similar scandals rocked the Church in other countries such as the United States, Ireland and France.

 Spanish prosecutors said last week they were investigating 68 cases, but El Pais newspaper reported two months ago it had found 1,200 cases reported between 1943 and 2018.

 “We are deeply saddened by the abuses that have happened at the institution.
 The Bishops’ Conference wants to take a step in its duty of bringing transparency, help and reparation to the victims, and collaboration with the authorities,” Cardinal Juan Jose Omella, head of the Spanish Church, told a news conference.

 Eighteen staff of Cremades&Calvo-Sotelo law firm will, over the next 12 months, conduct and audit the investigation free of charge, complementing the work of commissions set up at diocese level and other probes begun or planned by Spanish authorities.